-Eta regains hurricane strength as Florida prepares for hit
+Eta weakens to a tropical storm as Florida prepares for hit

 It was the 28th named storm of a busy Atlantic hurricane season, tying the 2005 record for named storms.
 And late Monday, it was followed by the 29th storm — Theta.

 The U.S. National Hurricane Center in Miami said Theta broke the record of 28 named storms in 2005.
-Theta was centered Wednesday morning about 740 miles (1,190 kilometers) southwest of the Azores, bearing top sustained winds of 65 mph (100 kph) as that system moved east-northeast at 8 mph (13 kph).
+Theta was centered Wednesday afternoon about 670 miles (1,080 kilometers) southwest of the Azores, bearing top sustained winds of 60 mph (95 kph) as that system moved east-northeast at 10 mph (17 kph).

 Associated Press writers Kelli Kennedy and Cody Jackson in Fort Lauderdale, Florida, contributed to this report.